opentechinstitute/commotion-mesh-applet/README.md

 ----------

-If you are using Debian, Ubuntu, Mint, or any other Debian-derivative, you can install Commotion by running these two lines in your Terminal app:
+If you are using Debian, Ubuntu, Mint, or any other Debian-derivative, you can install Commotion by running these three lines in your Terminal app:

     sudo add-apt-repository ppa:guardianproject/commotion
+    sudo apt-get update
     sudo apt-get install commotion-mesh-applet

 You should see the key ID 6B80A84207B30AC9DEE235FEF50EADDD2234F563 (aka